sbdrchauhan/python-DS-ML/03_pandas/README.md

-df.columns     # gives list of all columns names df.columns.tolist()    # get the col names and make a list df.index       # to see the names of index df.info()      # shows more info, including dtypes of each column df.info(verbose=True, show_counts=True)  # to make sure Non-Null cols show up df.describe()  # quick statistical overview of numerical cols df['categorical_col'].describe()   # to see describe works for Obj col
+df.columns     # gives list of all columns names df.columns.tolist()    # get the col names and make a list df.index       # to see the names of index df.info()      # shows more info, including dtypes of each column, non-null rows df.info(verbose=True, show_counts=True)  # to make sure Non-Null cols show up df.describe()  # quick statistical overview of numerical cols df['categorical_col'].describe()   # to see describe works for Obj col